MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-set.md

    - **Table**.
 Select the parent root table that will be use to set up a policy to retain historical cold data in long term storage.
    - **Name**.
 Enter a name for the retention policy.
    - **Criteria**.
 Select a view from the list.
 The view should have been previously created and tested to ensure the right historical data was selected.
 If the view hasn't been created, create it.
    - **Schedule - Start date**.
+Enter the date you want the policy to run for the first time.
 The policy runs during the off hours of your environment’s region.
    - **Frequency**.
 The choices available are **Once**, **Daily**, **Weekly**, **Monthly**, and **Yearly**.
    :::image type="content" source="media/data-retention-policy.png" alt-text="Create a data retention policy" lightbox="media/data-retention-policy.png":::
 1. Select **Save**.